Which Source of Fleet or Trucking Data is Right for You?

 Bottom Line: You will still have to invest in other sources of fleet information if you target non-USDOT fleets.
 You may still need to invest in contact data.

 Federal data represents only one-tenth of all fleet vehicles.

 If your business isn’t completely focused on federally-regulated vehicles, it’s important to know that the federal data is an incomplete picture when you’re seeking to understand the Total Addressable Market.

 State and local fleet data can be compiled through many public sources of information.
-A more reliable source is vehicle registrations.
+One source is commercial vehicle registrations.
 Every vehicle on the road needs a license plate, and this is handled by the states.
 Vehicles operated by businesses must have state commercial vehicle registrations.